Adjunct Professor of Law

 During his first tour, as a senior U.S. Defense Department official, he led the successful effort to gain Iraq Observer status at the World Trade Organization (WTO).
 In addition, Professor Gold worked on problems importing food through the seaports and assessed armament factories for conversion to peacetime output.
 During his second tour, also with the Defense Department, he was a principal negotiator for Iraq of its $6 billion procurement of aircraft and other items to rebuild the national airline.
 He also supported Iraq’s procurement of services to rehabilitate its seaports, cement industry, and other infrastructure and industry.
 During his third tour, with the State Department, Professor Gold supported Iraq’s accession process for WTO membership, and trained Iraqi Customs managers on the application of WTO- and WCO-compliant customs laws.
 He was awarded a citation for distinguished service by the Presidential Envoy to Iraq.

-Professor Gold is a frequent commentator on trade policy and negotiations for CNN, CNBC, NPR, The Wall Street Journal, The Washington Post, and other news agencies.
+Professor Gold is a frequent commentator on trade policy and negotiations for CNN, MSNBC, CNBC, NPR, Wall Street Journal, New York Times, Washington Post, and many other news services.

 Adjunct Professor of Law, Fordham University School of Law